Bill Pascrell: Tenure

 In October 2008, after the death of a young boy in his district who returned to playing football without having fully recovered from a concussion sustained earlier in the season, Pascrell introduced the Concussion Treatment and Care Tools Act (ConTACT), which has been endorsed by the National Football League, the National Football League Players Association, and the Brain Injury Association of America.
 ConTACT brings together a conference of experts to produce a guidelines for the treatment and care of concussions for middle- and high-school students.
 It also provides funding for schools' adoption of baseline and post-injury neuropsychological testing technologies.

+In 2009, Pascrell was instrumental in the protection of Paterson Great Falls National Historical Park.

 In January 2011, in response to the shooting of Representative Gabby Giffords, Pascrell said, "[t]here's an aura of hate and elected politicians feed it.
 Certain people on Fox News feed it."

 On March 12, 2013, Pascrell introduced the Traumatic Brain Injury Reauthorization Act of 2013 (H.R.
 1098; 113th Congress), a bill that would reauthorize appropriations for Centers for Disease Control and Prevention (CDC) projects to reduce the incidence of traumatic brain injury and projects related to track and monitor traumatic brain injuries.
-He is the co-founder and co-chair of the Congressional Brain Injury Task Force, which was founded in 2001 and now includes more than 100 members of Congress.
+He was the co-founder and co-chair of the Congressional Brain Injury Task Force, which was founded in 2001 and grew to include more than 100 members of Congress.

 On December 11, 2020, Pascrell, citing the 14th Amendment (§3, specifically), called for House Speaker Nancy Pelosi not to seat Republicans who signed an amicus curiae brief supporting Texas v.
 Pennsylvania plaintiff Ken Paxton, Texas Attorney General.
 This proposal would not seat nearly two-thirds of the Republican representatives of the incoming 117th United States Congress.
 Pascrell said, "The text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
 Trying to overturn a democratic election and install a dictator seems like a pretty clear example of that."

+Pascrell had a mixed record on abortion while in Congress.
+In 1997, Pascrell was one of 77 House Democrats to vote in favor the Partial-Birth Abortion Ban Act.
+He voted for the legislation again in 2003, when it was signed into law by President George W. Bush.
+Subsequently, he adopted a stance more supportive of abortion rights.
+In 2013, Pascrell voted against the Pain-Capable Unborn Child Protection Act despite noting that he had "been against any government funding of abortion" throughout his congressional tenure.
+After the Supreme Court overturned Roe v.
+Wade in 2022, he wrote that "it is not the place for a judge or politician to interfere with a woman's bodily decision."
+In December 2022, he voted in favor of the Puerto Rico Status Act (H.R.
+8393), bipartisan legislation that gives the people of Puerto Rico the ability to decide their political future.
+He voted against the Born-Alive Abortion Survivors Protection Act in January 2023.